-If you spend just a little time asking yourself our investing FAQs, you'll be able to work out how to invest money in a way that suits your finances.
+Deciding to invest in shares can be a little nerve-wracking, particularly if you don’t know much about the process.
+But that doesn’t mean you shouldn’t do it.
+If you spend some time asking yourself a few questions, you'll be able to work out how to invest money in a way that suits your finances.

-Aside from the risk that you might lose the money you invest, you'll also have to be prepared to be without the funds for a while.
-Investing is a mid to long term outlay - with some, there will be restrictions on when you can withdraw your money.
+You’ll also have to be prepared to be without the funds for a while.
+Investing is a mid- to long-term outlay, with some accounts there will be restrictions on when you can withdraw your money.
 Even if there are no restrictions, most investment products perform better over a longer term.

 The possibility of earning a decent return on your money comes at a cost - the most lucrative investments are also often the riskiest.

-While a savings account with a bank or building society will give you back the money you put in as well as interest earned at a steady, agreed rate, investment products rarely guarantee you'll get your capital back, but offer different levels of risk.
+While a savings account with a bank or building society will give you back the money you put in as well as interest earned at a steady, agreed rate, investment products rarely guarantee you’ll get your capital back or what you’ll earn, but offer different levels of risk instead.